 Higher risk products

-Imports of certain feed and food of non-animal origin that are considered 'higher-risk' can only enter the UK through specific ports and airports which are designated points of entry (DPEs) where official controls will be carried out.
+Imports of certain feed and food of non-animal origin that are considered 'higher-risk' can only enter GB through specific ports and airports which are authorised Border Control Posts (BCP) where official controls will be carried out.
 A 'higher-risk' product is feed or food that is either known to be, or is an emerging risk, to public health.

 You will find general information about food labelling on GOV.UK website.
 For advice on the labelling of specific products, please contact your local authority’s Trading Standards Department or Environmental Health Department.

-Food contact materials and articles, including those used for food packaging, are controlled by all-encompassing EU legislation that has been implemented in the UK.
+Food contact materials and articles, including those used for food packaging, are controlled by retained UK law.
 This legislation is particularly thorough in its control of plastic materials and articles intended for food use.

 For information on the safety of packaging please contact the Food Contact Materials team by email.